 Currently the diabetes testing market is dominated by four large pharmaceutical manufacturers who provide very similar and equally focused products, selling at essentially equal prices.
-Genstrip's introduction, even with the fits and starts, will not only allow the company to achieve market share but because of the business model currently employed by Genstrip 50 (and now GenUltimate!) is different than those models employed by the major market players, the company may be able to alter the market dynamics, lowering average price (which has occurred) or allowing for increased testing by diabetics for a lesser price, thereby affecting all market segments.
+Genstrip's original introduction, even with the fits and starts, employed a business model different than those models employed by the major market players.
+Recent successes in the on-line marketplace has allowed the company to alter the market dynamics, lowering average price (which has occurred) or allowing for increased testing by diabetics for a lesser price, thereby affecting all market segments.
 The company's major market focus is to pharmacy chains, grocery chains with in-store pharmacies, large all purpose retailers with in-store pharmacies, and group buying and chain pharmacy organizations.
-In the recent past our model might have been called a private label model or a value added model, but with the advent of the July 2013 changes to Medicare (and followed by private insurers) and the October 2016 reimbursement engineering, pharmacy business models are now blurred.
+Although this has been part of the company's plans in the recent past, the difficult litigation as well as the advent of the July 2013 and July 2016 changes to Medicare (and followed by private insurers) and the October 2016 reimbursement engineering, pharmacy business models are now blurred.
+Thus the company successfully added on-line sales to its business model.

-The company has also implemented a very successful "direct to diabetic" business model and has (independently or along with our distributors) executed on-line agreements with several (as of August 10) of the largest retail chains, diabetic supply co-operatives, group purchasing organizations, as well as on-line mass merchandisers such as Amacon.com, Ebay, Walmart, Jet.com and approximately 500 other on-line cooperatives.
+The company has also implemented a very successful "direct to diabetic" business model and has (independently or along with our distributors) executed on-line agreements with several of the largest retail chains, diabetic supply co-operatives, group purchasing organizations, as well as on-line mass merchandisers such as Amacon.com, Ebay, Walmart, Jet.com and approximately 500 other on-line cooperatives.
+The company considers this rapid adoption to be a huge success gained in a very short period of time.

-The company has also offered information technology solutions in several medical care market channels by providing physicians with information at the point of care.
+The company in the past has also offered information technology solutions in several medical care market channels by providing physicians with information at the point of care.
 Our products, unlike those from many other medical information companies, make use of smart cell phones such as the Apple iPhone, the Palm Pre, the Google Droid and a wide selection of Microsoft Windows based smart phones and operate in either in a wireless or "wired" mode, which allow physicians to carry, access and update their patients' histories, also known as electronic medical records or EMR, medication data, and best care guidelines - all at the point of care, or from any other location the physician may be located.
 In addition, the company's products employ proprietary mathematical game theory features adapted by the company for medical use that allow acceptance of diagnoses and treatment protocols where the medical information may have originated from one or several locations and one time or several times.
-Since the advent of

-"Obamacare," promising products like our own struggled to gain market acceptance in a reimbursement challenged market.
+Since the advent of "Obamacare," promising products like our own struggled to gain market acceptance in a reimbursement challenged market.
 The company cannot yet venture opinions or forecasts for its IT products now that the new administration While we have kept up with the evolving regulatory changes, we do not foresee implementation of our products and networks in the near future.